-During this time of Lent, in preparation to celebrate Easter, I am reading through the four Gospels a couple of times.
+During this time of Lent, in preparation to celebrate Easter, I am reading through all four Gospels a couple of times.
 One of the times is via Audible.
 There is something quite beneficial in listening to familiar scripture – we hear things that we might easily have glossed over while reading.
 Listening to the Gospel of John, I became aware of a fair amount of discussion about baptism in the first few chapters – John the Baptist, Jesus’ own baptism, Jesus and John baptizing concurrently, etc.

 A question surfaced at Young Life College several years ago as to where the concept of baptism came from.
 To them, it appeared to have been something new with John the Baptist’s ministry.
 So I did some digging and discovered some interesting stuff…